Skip to main content

 • Date you became ineligible to make HSA contributions, if applicable

-For example, the maximum amount you can contribute to a family HSA in 2025 is $8,550.
+For example, the maximum amount you can contribute to a family HSA in 2025 is $8,550 if you are under age 55.
 And the maximum amount you can contribute to an individual HSA is $4,300.
-But if you are 55 or older, you can contribute an additional $1,000 to your account.
+But if you are age 55 or older, you can contribute an additional $1,000 to your account.
 This is known as a “catch-up contribution.”

 Typically, you can only contribute the maximum amount to an HSA if you have a qualifying HDHP for the entire year.
-That means, generally, if you were HSA-eligible for 6 months of the year, you would have to do a pro rata calculation to determine your maximum allowable contribution.
-To do so, divide the maximum contribution limit for the year by 12 and multiply that number by the number of months you were HSA-eligible.
+That means, for example, that if you were HSA-eligible for 6 months of the year, you would have to do a pro rata calculation to determine your maximum allowable contribution.
+To do so, divide the contribution limit for the year by 12 and multiply that number by the number of months you were HSA-eligible.

-But the last-month rule provides an exception to this.
-If you are HSA-eligible on the first day of the last month of the coverage year — typically December 1 — you are considered eligible for the entire year, as long as you maintain eligibility the entire subsequent year.
+But the last-month rule provides an exception.
+If you are HSA-eligible on the first day of the last month of the coverage year — typically December 1 — you are considered eligible for the entire year, as long as you maintain eligibility for the entire subsequent year.

 How to contribute to an HSA

-If you have a job and are not self-employed, you can ask your employer if they offer HSA accounts as part of their workplace wellness incentives.
+If you have a job and are not self-employed, you can ask if your employer offers HSAs as part of its workplace wellness incentives.
 Your employer may even contribute money to your HSA to help you pay for out-of-pocket medical expenses.

 If you are self-employed or don’t have access to an HSA through work, you can open an account on your own at the following locations: